Resources and Stormwater Best Management Practices for Construction Projects

-- If dewatering will occur applicant’s need to follow the MSCTOPPP Trench Dewatering BMPs.
+- If dewatering will occur applicant’s need to follow the MCSTOPPP Trench Dewatering BMPs.

 - Projects subject to other permits (e.g., CGP, Section 404 Permit) must address the minimum MCSTOPPP control measures as well as the BMPs required by the other permit(s).

-- For an overview open the ESCP section of November 12, 2014 Stormwater Construction Workshop.
+- For an overview here is the Erosion and Sediment Control Plan PowerPoint from the November 12, 2015 MCSTOPPP Stormwater Construction Workshop.

 During construction activities pollutants must be controlled to prevent water or wind from carrying them offsite.
 Common construction site pollutants include, but are not limited to:

 - Construction material and waste (paint, solvents, concrete, drywall, etc.)